carlos4ndre/xadrez/README.md

 ### Frontend

 1. Go into the frontend folder
-2. Using the information gathered from Auth0 and backend deployments, you should create the `.env` file with the following content:
+2. Using the information gathered from Auth0 and backend deployments, you should create the `.env` file, as shown in the following example:

 ```
 # Auth0